NbtKmy/nachtzeddel/README.md

     - OCR results in txt format (in the folder "ocr_mit_claude")
     - Text contents in TEI/XML format (in the folder "tei_beispiele")
 - "images" folder contains;
     - images from Zürcher Nachtzedel (1780-1784).
-The images here are not orginal format.
+The images here are not in the orginal format
+    - images with odd number are removed, because they are the rear sides of the flyers which have no addtional information